-The legislative process by which a bill becomes part of the law of the land requires the participation and approval of the three components of Parliament: the Sovereign, the Senate and the House of Commons.
-Royal Assent and the accompanying ceremony, where all three institutions are present, are the visible manifestation of the Sovereign sanctioning the work of Parliament.
+The legislative process requires the participation and approval of the three components of Parliament: the Sovereign, the Senate and the House of Commons.
+Royal Assent and the accompanying ceremony, where all three institutions are involved, are the visible manifestation of the Sovereign sanctioning the work of Parliament.

-While an act may come into force on the day on which Royal Assent is given, it should be noted that some bills contain provisions that the act (or part of the act) will come into force on a specific day or on a day to be fixed by proclamation.
+While an act may come into force on the day on which Royal Assent is given, it should be noted that some bills contain provisions that the act (or part of the act) will come into force on a specific day or on a day to be fixed by a formal announcement, known as a proclamation.
 The determination of when such an act will be proclaimed is made by the government on the recommendation of the minister responsible for the act.

 This procedural note describes the two forms of Royal Assent: the traditional ceremony, which takes place in the Senate, and the procedure by written declaration.

 The Royal Assent ceremony in Canada is based on the British tradition used prior to Confederation.

 Until 2002, Royal Assent could only be given by means of a traditional ceremony in the Senate Chamber.
 Since June of that year, a written declaration procedure may also be used to signify Royal Assent as provided for in the Royal Assent Act.[i]
 While allowing for the signification of Royal Assent by written declaration, the act requires that a traditional ceremony be held at least twice each calendar year and in the case of the first appropriation bill of each session of Parliament.